-A unique, and critical, aspect of IFEX is the focus on providing measurements of TCs at all stages of their life cycle.
-While the focus of hurricane research flights during the past 30 years has been predominantly on mature storms, leading to a dataset biased toward these types of systems, IFEX now also places a focus on the genesis and early stages of storms.
+A unique, and critical, aspect of APHEX is the focus on providing measurements of TCs at all stages of their life cycle.
+While the focus of hurricane research flights during the past 40 years has been predominantly on mature storms, leading to a dataset biased toward these types of systems, APHEX continues a recent focus on the genesis and early stages of storms.
 This emphasis will not only provide critical observations during a period in the storm life cycle when there is perhaps the greatest uncertainty in the track and intensity forecasts, but also fills an observing gap during the early stages of a storm's development where case and composite studies have lacked.